jmbegley82/iodine/README.md

 maps (by string) within their respective AnimationSets.
 AnimationSets will be contained within a globally-accessible cache, possibly also within a map by string.
 A Sprite class will be used in place of multiple instances of AnimationSet.

+# TexCache
+TexCache is where textures are loaded/stored.
+It relies upon System::\_screen having successfully created a renderer object.
+This means that it must have created a window (unless there's some other way of creating an SDL\_Renderer I don't know about).
+Having the window randomly pop up and be unresponsive during most of the currently-coded (20200802) tests is pretty annoying and obviously not optimal.
+A possible solution might be to rearrange the tests within main to group TexCache and Screen tests together, separate window creation in Screen into a separate function, make it accessible via System's static object, and make sure to create the window prior to tests involving TexCache or the creation of SDL\_Textures in general.

 # Screen
 Screen needs to be implemented before anything else graphical can be completed.
 Screen will be a static object.
 Screen should defer window creation until a function is called; this way Logger will definitely be started beforehand, which will make debug